Disciplined MP keep Mumbai at 248/5 on Day 1 | Sports-Games

 The dismissal that was most well-planned was that of Jaiswal, who was closing in on a fourth hundred of the season.
 Anubhav, who had started operating wide of the crease, started cramping the left-hander for the room.
 As he was finding it difficult to get the boundaries, Jaiswal, without much room, tried the square cut but failed to keep it down and Dubey at gully took a sharp low catch.

-Hardik Tamore (24) was living dangerously till Saransh got some drift and the delivery straightened after pitching, taking the outside edge into Rajat Patidar's hands in the first slip.
+Hardik Tramore (24) was living dangerously till Saransh got some drift and the delivery straightened after pitching, taking the outside edge into Rajat Patidar's hands in the first slip.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)